The Benefits of Online Children’s Yoga Teacher Training

 The YogaBeez ONLINE Children’s Yoga Teacher Training is available in both the Foundation and Advanced Level Courses.
 It is suitable for yoga teachers, school teachers and parents.
 These online courses will provide you with all the tools you will need to share yoga and mindfulness with children

-Dealing with emotions on a Yoga Teacher Training Course
+How to deal with emotions when on a Yoga Teacher Training Course:

 What are the possible solutions?